 Tip: Reservations are required for all Palo dining experiences.
 We recommend you make your reservations as soon as possible.
 If no times are available before you sail, once onboard, you may find additional availability in the app, so be sure to check!

-We ended our first full day at sea full and were ready to enjoy Pixar Day at Sea the next day!
+We ended our first full day at sea and were ready to enjoy Pixar Day at Sea the next day!

 Learn more about Pixar Day at Sea on the Disney Fantasy